ckhan89/ios-game-sdk/README.md

 AppotaGameTest/AppDelegate.m) by AppotaGameSDKConfigure class.

 - Init payment list (AppotaPayment class represents payment item)

- - Init AppotaGameSDKConfigure with
+- Init AppotaGameSDKConfigure with:
-     CLIENT\_ID - Config on dev.appota.com
+    CLIENT_ID - Config on dev.appota.com
-     CLIENT\_SECRET - Config on dev.appota.com
+    CLIENT_SECRET - Config on dev.appota.com
-     INAPP\_API\_KEY - Config on dev.appota.com
+    INAPP_API_KEY - Config on dev.appota.com
     noticeUrl - URL for payment notification checkUpdate option - Enable this option for automatic update by AppotaGameSDK autoShowPaymentButton option:
         - YES: Enable this option for automatic show a payment button floating on game screen
         - NO: Don't show the floating payment button (Payment view can be shown via function [AppotaGameSDKConfigre showPaymentView])

  - Set delegate for AppotaGameSDKConfigure (should use AppDelegate for delegate)
  - Handle login status by protocol function - (void)